ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

      - Connection String
   * **Save**
     Click "Save" to activate the External Replication task.
-    Check the target database to see if data has transfered.
+    Check the target database to see if data has transferred.